-Japanese automotive supplier Takata has recently recalled another 10 million front air bag inflators installed in automobiles manufactured by various companies because of the danger the inflators cause.
+Japanese automotive supplier Takata has recently recalled another 10 million front airbag inflators installed in automobiles manufactured by various companies because of the danger they cause of the inflator.
 The recall is part of a 2015 settlement with U.S. safety regulators after there were hundreds of people were injured and multiple fatalities worldwide caused by the defective product.

 Why the Recall?

 Takata, the Japanese automotive supplier, made a corporate decision to use ammonium nitrate as the chemical inflator in their airbag systems.
 However, ammonium nitrate can deteriorate and become unstable when exposed to heat and humidity.
 As a result, when these airbags deploy, there can be “inconsistent ballistic consequences” – meaning there can be areas of the blast field that are much greater in force than other areas – and when an area of the blast force exceeds the design strength of the airbag system’s metal canister, the canister will catastrophically fail or fracture sending pieces of metal shrapnel hurtling through the airbag and into the interior of the vehicle.